2019 Q4 – Prepare your business for holidays, vacations and commercial festivals in China

-Unlike the first “Golden Week” that takes place on Chinese New Year in February, where it is common to spend time with family, Chinese favorite pastime on their Independence Day is to travel around the country.
+Unlike the first “Golden Week” that takes place on Chinese New Year in February, where it is common to spend time with family, Chinese favorite pastime on their National Day is to travel around the country.
 The millions of Chinese traveling this week make the movement within China almost impossible.
 Flight tickets, trains and buses are sold out in no time, tourist sites are packed to a halt, and hotel prices are rising.
 So in general, it is not advisable to get into China this week.

 Single’s Day – November 11th – Chinese Single’s Day was founded in the 1990s by college students to celebrate being young and single, and it developed into a major shopping event when Alibaba began to encourage bachelors to buy luxury items and gifts for themselves.
 On this day shopping sites, and especially Chinese ones, are offering special deals and discounts so that in recent years it has become the world’s biggest shopping holiday.